Skip to product information

 Who is this story for?

-Perfect for fans of epic historical sagas, slow-burn closed-door romance, and mythic retellings, this standalone installment of the Ancient Legends series offers a compelling and imaginative take on the historical roots of Greek mythology's most enduring myths.
+Perfect for fans of epic sagas, slow-burn closed-door romance, and mythic retellings, this standalone installment of the Ancient Legends series offers a compelling and imaginative take on the historical roots of Greek mythology's most enduring myths set in Mycenaean history.

 With its richly detailed world-building and complex characters, The Curse of Beauty is a must-read for anyone who loves tales of love, loss, and redemption.